My Home Food That’s Amore- Ceramics and the Travelling Girl …

 Linguine alle vongole

-Since it was only recently that I wrote a post on Spaghetti alle vongole (on 16th May: ( http://myhomefoodthatsamore.wordpress.com/2011/05/16/spaghetti-alle-vongole/ ), you might wonder why I would go to the trouble of repeating myself on the subject.
-The reasons are two … Continue reading
+Since it was only recently that I wrote a post on Spaghetti alle vongole (on 16th May: (https://myhomefoodthatsamore.wordpress.com/2011/05/16/spaghetti-alle-vongole/), you might wonder why I would go to the trouble of repeating myself on the subject.
+The reasons are two and not … Continue reading

 Posted in Uncategorized